mparno/fenics-web/source/dev/contributing_code.rst

 #.
 Once you have completed your work, you should propose it for
    merging into the DOLFIN main branch (via the Launchpad system).
-A developer with write access to the main repository will then review the code and merge it with the main branch (assuming that it passes the code review).
+A developer with write access to the main branch will then review the code and merge it with the main branch (assuming that it passes the code review).